Past. B. Petersen (General Treasurer)

 Past.
 M.G.
 Mahlobo

-He attended primary school in Vukuzakhe and high school in Daggakraal in Vryheid.
-He obtained his diploma in theology from the Central Bible College in 1978 and obtained his Bachelor of Theology degree from the UNISA in 1984.
+He attended primary school at Vukuzakhe (Volksrust) and high school at Seme Secondary School in Daggakraal near Amersfoort and at the Vryheid High School in Bhekuzulu near Vryheid.
+He obtained his diploma in theology from the Central Bible College in 1978 and his Bachelor of Theology degree from the University of Pretoria in 1984.

-Other structures outside the AFM in which he served included:
+Ministry portfolios within the AFM of SA in which he also served are:

-Radio Pulpit Board of Directors (2003-2012), Impact Community Radio Board of Directors (2001 to date), Chairperson of the Security Services Christian Advisory Board (a body that deals with policy relating to Chaplaincies in the Department of Correctional Services), South African National Defence Force and the South African Police Services (2003 to date).
+Other portfolios outside the AFM of SA in which he served: He serves as the Director at Impact Community Radio station.
+He is the representative of the AFM of SA at the Johannesburg Regional Board of the South African Bible Society.
+He is also serving as a member of the Security Services Christian Advisory Board which is a body that deals with policy framework of Chaplaincies in the Department of Correctional Services, South African National Defence Force and the South African Police Services.

 Dr. Japie La Poorta